“I’ve given my memoirs far more thought than any of my marriages. You can’t divorce a book.“

 The question to ask is, “What do I want to express through this event?”
 Seemingly important moments become suddenly irrelevant.
 It doesn’t matter if Aunt Maddy lives in a four-story Brooklyn walkup or the plains of Nebraska because what we’re really interested in is the nature of her prickly relationship with her husband, Uncle Petey, who runs a diner on the corner, or a cattle farm.

-A similar principle applies to memoir writing.
+A similar principle applies to memoir writing as well.
 Just because something happened in our life does not mean it necessarily deserves to be in the memoir.
 Memoir is not journaling.
 If we were to recount every blessed event that happened in our life, the story would never end.
 What’s important is the nature of the events as our protagonist comes to a new understanding.
 If the same beat is played throughout the story, we might want to choose one or two beats to illustrate the point, so that our reader does not endure endless repetition.
 What happens is less important than why it happens.

-Notice where you’ve culled material from your real life and ask yourself what you’re attempting to express through the particular character or event.
+Notice where you’ve culled material from your real life and ask yourself what you’re attempting to express through that particular character or event.
 Distill it to its nature, and if the character or event isn’t fulfilling what you’ve set out to say, alter it to suit your purposes.